- How To Understand Your Golf Club Distances

 - Final Thoughts

-The distance a golfer hits the various clubs will differ from player to player.
-The quality, weighting, loft and other club factors will also play an important part.
-One has to become intimate with each club and understand their potential and effectiveness based on your style and swing.
+One has to become intimate with each club and understand their potential and effectiveness based on their style and swing.
 This will take some time and effort.
-Other factors such as the ball used, the course condition and the weather, particularly the dreaded wind, will also have an impact on distance.
+Other factors such as the golf ball used, the course condition, and the weather, will also impact distance.

-This video will give you some insight into the value of understanding your average distance for each club in your bag.
+As a starting point, this video will give you some insight into the value of understanding your average distance per golf club.